lemlac/mulem/docs/reference.md

 not $ -- This is okay, 2 words: `not` + `$`.
 ```

-Access members of the `$` variable by writing the member's name like a variable prefixed with `$`.
-This should be familiar to programmers who've used languages where variables normally start with `$`.
+Variables prefixed with `$` come from the context reference.
+This lets you use the context to write expressive code.

 ```
 (x: 1)             -- Create a tuple with named member `x`.